aurimontem/phs/week_1/README.md

-Programming Help Sessions: Week 1
+Programming Help Sessions (PHS): Week 1
 =================================

 Welcome to programming help sessions!
 The files in here were originally created